What is child trafficking?

-Child trafficking can be likened to modern-day slavery.
 Child victims of trafficking are recruited, transported, transferred, harbored or received for the purpose of exploitation.
-Children are exploited and forced to work in brick kilns and sweatshops, on construction sites, in houses as domestic slaves, on the streets as child beggars, in wars as child soldiers, on farms for agriculture, in traveling sales crews, in the tourist industry in restaurants and hotels, in the commercial sex industry in brothels, strip clubs, and escort and massage services.
-Some of these conditions are easy to see—but most are hidden.
-That's why putting a stop to child slavery is critical to UNICEF's work.
+They may be forced to work in sweatshops, on construction sites or in houses as domestic servants; on the streets as child beggars, in wars as child soldiers, on farms, in traveling sales crews or in restaurants and hotels.
+Some are forced to work in brothels and strip clubs or for escort and massage services.

-- Helping provide a living wage for parents so that their children do not have to work to support the family and can attend school instead
+Helping to provide a living wage for parents so that their children do not have to work to support the family and can attend school instead

 Lobbying governments and other partners to develop laws and strengthen child protection systems to prevent and respond to violence and abuse

 Advocating for the legal birth registration of all newborns

 Working with communities and faith-based organizations to change harmful societal norms that make children more vulnerable to exploitation